zhiyue/typora-theme-gallery/_posts/theme/2025-01-19-Screenplay.md

 - Second header with block quote creates the actual dialogue content(with reverse indent)
 - Horizontal Rule creates a page break for printing(for titles or similar)

+> Designed & Tested on MacOS, Not fully tested, but should work for Windows/Linux.

 ## Installation

 1. [Download](https://github.com/pranavgn/Typora-Screenplay-Theme) the zipped project package from Github.